BATS

 If you have a suggestion for a topic for one of our monthly meetings, please let us know (hawkncwf@gmail.com) OR join our programming committee and help us coordinate programs that everyone will enjoy!
 (Send an email to HAWKNCWF@gmail.com to suggest a topic or join the team)

-Until conditions allow us to meet in person, we will be meeting via ZOOM, and this means we can bring you outstanding speakers from around the state and around the nation!
+We will be meeting in person and live streaming via ZOOM, and this means we can bring you outstanding speakers from around the state and around the nation!

 FUZZ: When Nature Breaks the Law